GCY/wxECGAnalyzer/README.md

 Gradient = RMS * CV(%) * Threshold_Factor</br>
 Design more rules for the local maximum and minimum, your project will be able to recognize ECG PQRST.</br>
 ### HC Chen
-This project modified LPF and HPF window size, hp_buffer = 150ms(QRS-Complex size), forgetting factor alpha use to avoid threshold keeping high-level.</br>
+This project modified LPF and HPF window size, hp_buffer = 150ms(QRS-Complex size), forgetting factor alpha is used to avoid threshold keeping high-level.</br>
-### So & Chen
+### Enhanced So & Chen
+This implement threshold_parameter and filter_parameter is 4 and 16, enhanced point is 250(700ms for 360Hz sampling rate), if last QRS-Complex point is over triple sampling rate, we will decrease threshold until zero.</br>
 ### Pan-Tompkins

 ### Real-Time Complexity